 I am a security researcher who focuses on nation-state/highly privileged attackers, Internet-scale vulnerabilities, and election security.
 I am currently working on Google's Production Security team to mitigate insider threats, secure core infrastructure, and improve the overall security of Google's products and services.
-Outside of work, I am still actively researching Internet-scale computer security issues and trying to improve the security and privacy of the Internet as a whole.
+Starting in Jan2020, I'll be joining the Department of Computer Science and Software Engineering at Auburn University.

 My Ph.D. research focused on studying nation-state attackers such as the NSA, GCHQ, and other intelligence agencies to understand their approach to security issues and identify weaknesses that are form-fitted to their ability.
 Throughout grad school, I was advised by Prof. J. Alex Halderman and funded by an NSF Graduate Research Fellowship, the Post-9/11 GI Bill, Google ATAP, and others.

 My work has helped explain intelligence agencies' abilty to defeat widely used cryptography, identify and analyze the danger posed by TLS crypto shortcuts, and demonstrated the real-world threat of technical interference in elections by foreign actors.
-This research has been covered and cited by The Wall Street Journal, The Washington Post, Ars Technica, The Guardian, US-CERT, NIST, FBI Cyber Division, and Playboy, and it has prompted multiple times during the development of TLS 1.3.
-Outside of academia, I contribute to open-source projects, hunt vulnerabilities, and occasionally fix RFC bugs during job interviews.
+This research has been covered and cited by The Wall Street Journal, The Washington Post, Ars Technica, The Guardian, US-CERT, NIST, FBI Cyber Division, and Playboy (SFW).

 David Adrian, Karthikeyan Bhargavan, Zakir Durumeric, Pierrick Gaudry, Matthew Green, J. Alex Halderman, Nadia Heninger, Drew Springall, Emmanuel Thomé, Luke Valenta, Benjamin VanderSloot, Eric Wustrow, Santiago Zanella-Béguelin, and Paul Zimmermann